sarifsystems/sarif/README.md

 5. The desktop server connects to the smartphone and transmits the `push` task.
 6. The smartphone receives the `push` task and the notification services displays a notification with the link.

-## Under the Hood ##

-You communicate with the stark network via a "service" that connects to the next "router".
-A router manages connections to multiple services and other routers to transmit messages to the correct destination.

 ## FAQ ##

 > Is it named after the character, the house or the world Stark?

 Yes.